 Longbottom seized this opportunity.
 “You see?
 They cannot agree, even among themselves!
 Yes, we should be mindful of the danger that one man may possess, Godric.
 Not only did you drive a rift between the Goblin communities, but you then massacred an entire regiment of them.
 They are a threat to our country, now.
 Even those who were on your side, they did not look kindly upon that spilled blood.”

 “Damn them, and damn anyone who served Lord Foul.
 I taught you myself when you were at Hogwarts, Longbottom.
 You were renowned for your bravery.
 Have you truly fallen so low as to cower beneath such little feet?”

-Hortensius was growing exasperated with the several different directions the conversation was taking, but had given up trying to corral it.
-After all, they had time to cover all points, even if it were not in the original order Severus had envisioned.
+Hortensius was growing exasperated with the several different directions the conversation was taking but had given up trying to corral it.
+After all, they had time to cover all points, even if they were not in the original order Severus had envisioned.
 “Yes, and you propose a limitation on their access to Wizard-made wands?”

 “At the minimum, yes.
 They must be regulated, monitored.
 To say nothing of the matter of the dwindling supply of wands since Madame Ollivander’s absence.”
 He offered an olive branch to Godric, “What Godric had done with Ragnuk the Rampant, was, in its own way, brilliant.
 I propose that we can enforce similar such limitations upon them, under the guise of such mutually beneficial relationships?”

 Godric clearly did not see the olive branch as a peace offering, “Limitations such as those you wish to enforce upon Hogwarts?”

 Longbottom smiled, placatingly, “Godric.
 You are a wizard, not a Goblin.
 Although we are concerned that you may upset the game board, we are quite certain that we all play with the same color pieces.
 I do not share that same certainty with respect to the Little.”